cucapra/filament/doc/docs/start.md

 docker run -it ghcr.io/cucapra/calyx:0.4.0
 ```

-If you're using the container, skip to [configuring Filament tools][#configuring-filament-tools].
+If you're using the container, skip to [configuring Filament tools](#configuring-filament-tools).

 ### Installing from Source